dfds/postmortems/PM2020-009 - KIAM service disruption due to upgrade.md

 ## Summary

 On 17.
 November, KIAM on Hellman was upgraded from 3.5 to 3.6, by applying a new version (`5.10.0`) of its _Helm chart_ - the manifest used to deploy the application and the Kubernetes resources it depends on.
-KIAM is the glue that enables Kubernetes workloads to authenticate transparently against AWS resources.
+KIAM is the glue that enables Kubernetes workloads to authenticate transparently against AWS resources, such as connection database backends, S3 buckets etc.

 The new Helm chart used [more inclusive naming][kiam-pr], changing one of the KIAM argument names from `WhitelistRouteRegexp` to `AllowRouteRegexp`.
 This means part of our configuration, necessary to support AWS PowerShell cmdlets, was now being ignored.